DFO-NOAA-Pacific/surveyjoin-db/SETUP.md

 ### 1. Install PostgreSQL

-> During installation, you will be asked to set a PostgreSQL superuser password.
+> During installation, you may be asked to set a PostgreSQL superuser password.
 Make sure to remember this, as you'll need it in your `.Renviron` file.
-This password is for the `postgres` user by default.
+This password is for the PostgreSQL superuser by default.

 **Windows**